All Buddhas only wish

 乐离五欲: Joy of renouncing the five desires,

-乐观五阴如怨贼: Joy of contemplating the five aggregates (form ',' not found) as hateful robbers,
+乐观五阴如怨贼: Joy of contemplating the five aggregates as hateful robbers,

 乐观四大如毒蛇: Joy of contemplating the four elements [earth, water, fire, wind] as poisonous snakes,

-乐观内入如空聚: Joy of contemplating the inner entrances [eye, ear, nose, tongue, body, and mind (and their objects)] as an empty abode,
+乐观内入如空聚: Joy of contemplating the inner entrances [eye, ear, nose, tongue, body, and mind] as empty meeting places,

-乐随护道意: Joy of being with the intention to protect the path,
+乐随护道意: Joy of Joy of complying with intention to protect the path,

 乐饶益众生: Joy of benefiting sentient beings [with the Dharma],